narasimhabtech27-commits/bfl-project/README.md

 | Number of clients | 100 | 5 |
 | Hardware | NVIDIA Tesla V100 GPU | Local CPU (Windows) |

-> The paper used 100 clients on cloud GPU hardware.
-Our implementation with 5 clients on local CPU achieves the same core results, demonstrating all mechanisms correctly.

 ### Performance Graphs